-Functions and Authority: The functions and authority of the NCG Committee include:
+Functions and Authority: The functions and authority of the NESG Committee include:

-- assist the Board by identifying individuals qualified to become Board members and recommend director nominees for election by the stockholders or for appointment to fill vacancies; - · recommend to the Board director nominees for each Committee of the Board; - review and determine the compensation of the non-employee directors of the Board; - · advise the Board about appropriate composition of the Board and its Committees; - advise the Board about and recommend to the Board appropriate corporate governance practices and assist the Board in implementing those practices; and - oversee the annual evaluation of the Board and its Committees.
+- assist the Board by identifying individuals qualified to become Board members and recommend director nominees for election by the stockholders or for appointment to fill vacancies; - recommend to the Board director nominees for each Committee of the Board; - advise to the Board about the compensation of the non-employee directors of the Board, including the philosophy related thereto, and make recommendations with respect thereto; - · assist the Board in overseeing the Company's ESG strategy, goals and initiatives;

+- · advise the Board about appropriate composition of the Board and its Committees; - advise the Board about and recommend to the Board appropriate corporate governance practices and assist the Board in implementing those practices; - · lead the annual evaluation of the Board and its Committees; and - assist the Board in overseeing and assessing our risk management strategy by examining risks within the NESG Committee's purview.

-Common Stock Ownership and Retention Guidelines.
-The Board has adopted stock ownership and retention guidelines generally providing that each of our non-employee directors should seek to establish and maintain by the fifth anniversary of the date such director is appointed to the Board, beneficial ownership of a number of shares of Common Stock having a value sufficient to satisfy a stock ownership level of three times the Annual Equity Grant (defined below) (exclusive of the additional equity award amount for a non-employee Board Chair) for non-employee directors (currently \$180,000).
+Common Stock Ownership and Retention Guidelines: The Board has adopted stock ownership and retention guidelines generally providing that each of our non-employee directors should seek to establish and maintain by the fifth anniversary of the date such director is appointed to the Board beneficial ownership of a number of shares of our common stock, par value of \$0.01 per share ("Common Stock") having a value sufficient to satisfy a stock ownership level of three times the Annual Equity Grant (defined below) (exclusive of the additional equity award amount for a non-employee Board Chair) for non-employee directors (currently \$230,000).
 A non-employee director generally has until the fifth anniversary after the date of an increase in the Annual Equity Grant to meet the incremental increase to the stock ownership level as a result of such Annual Equity Grant increase.

-Common Stock retention guidelines for non-employee directors are substantially similar to those applicable to our executives as described in "VIII.
+Common Stock retention guidelines for non-employee directors are substantially similar to those applicable to our executives as described in "IV.
 Executive Compensation-Compensation Discussion and Analysis-Other Matters-Stock Ownership and Retention Guidelines" below.

-Consideration of Director Nominees: The NCG Committee has the authority to recommend nominees for election as directors to the Board.
-In considering candidates for the Board, the NCG Committee takes into account the entirety of each candidate's credentials and, subject to the discussion below, currently does not maintain any specific minimum qualifications that must be met by an NCG Committee recommended nominee.
+Consideration of Director Nominees: The NESG Committee has the authority to recommend nominees for election as directors to the Board.
+In considering candidates for the Board, the NESG Committee takes into account the entirety of each candidate's credentials and, subject to the discussion below, currently does not maintain any specific minimum qualifications that must be met by an NESG Committee recommended nominee.

-While the NCG Committee does not maintain a formal list of minimum qualifications in making its evaluation and recommendation of candidates, the NCG Committee will generally consider, among other factors, whether prospective nominees are able to read and understand basic financial statements, have relevant business experience, have industry or other specialized expertise and have high moral character.
-In addition, the NCG Committee considers issues of diversity, including with respect to experience, expertise, viewpoints, skills, race, ethnicity and gender, in connection with the director selection process.
-The NCG Committee may attribute greater or lesser significance to different factors at particular times depending upon the needs of the Board, its composition, or the NCG Committee's perception about future issues and needs.
+While the NESG Committee does not maintain a formal list of minimum qualifications in making its evaluation and recommendation of candidates, the NESG Committee will generally consider, among other factors, whether prospective nominees are able to read and understand basic financial statements, have relevant business experience, have industry or other specialized expertise and have high moral character.
+In addition, the NESG Committee considers issues of diversity, including with respect to experience, expertise, viewpoints, skills, race, ethnicity and gender, in connection with the director selection process.
+The NESG Committee may attribute greater or lesser significance to different factors at particular times depending upon the needs of the Board, its composition or the NESG Committee's perception about future issues and needs.